The-going/evlproject/content/core/user-api/clock/_index.md

 A pointer to a _timespec_ structure which specifies the wake up date.
 {{% /argument %}}

-`evl_sleep()` blocks the caller until the wake up date expires then returns zero on success, otherwise:
+`evl_sleep_until()` blocks the caller until the wake up date expires then returns zero on success, otherwise:

 - -EBADF if _clockfd_ is neither a built-in clock identifier or a valid file descriptor.